seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 The ckass failed to detect 4 mutations of 73.
 1 of the mutations not fixed involved returning -1 instead of a boolean value of 1 or 0.
 Since the source code returns the bool values `true` or `false` (and not integer values) this should not be a concern in production.
 The second mutation not fixed changed the condition in `if (!(obj instanceof Range))` from != to > which also would not be possible in deployment as the call is a function call (not a comparison call).
 ### `RangeExpand`
 Originally, this test class had a mutation score of 85.07%.
+3 new test cases were added to improve this score.

+`testEquals` - designed to have negative overlap margins to make upper and lower exactly equal.

+`testBoundRemoval` - test for omition in calculations where bounds are not used at all.

+`testOverlapUpperLower` - test for calculation overlap to ensure subtraction cannot be used.

 ### `RangeCombineIgnoringNaN`
 Originally, this test class had a mutation score of 77.91%.
 ### `RangConstrainTest`